chrisadew55/interim_project/README.md

 The primary dataset used for this analysis: The AdventureWorks2019 demo database.

 ### Tools and concepts used
-- SQL (SQL Server)
+- T-SQL (SQL Server)
 - Python
 - Selecting columns from a table
 - Filtering rows and grouping data
 - Using aggregate functions
 - Performing calculations on groups of rows
-- Pandas, NumPy and Matplotlib
+- Pandas, NumPy, Matplotlib and Seaborn

 ### Findings
-The results can be summarized as follows:
+The results for Q5 can be summarized as follows:
 1. No correlation between trading duration and revenue
 2. The lowest average revenue occurred in 1973
 3. The highest average revenue occurred in 1999 (primarily Mountain bikes)